-The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre superblock, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).-- Specific parcels potentially to be acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street, which is currently unoccupied (the Milstein Site).
+The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre superblock, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).- Specific parcels potentially to be acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street, which is currently unoccupied (the Milstein Site).
 All of the structures situated on these parcels were destroyed or severely damaged on September 11, 2001.
 The potential acquisition of the Church Site and the Milstein Site, if undertaken by LMDC, will be the subject of a subsequent partial action plan.

-130 LIBERTY BUILDING DECONSTRUCTION -- During the quarter ending March 31, 2008 LVI Environmental Services, Inc. was hired by Bovis Lend Lease to replace the former subcontractor John Galt, and a revised Implementation Plan was submitted to and approved by regulatory agencies.
+130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending March 31, 2008 LVI Environmental Services, Inc. was hired by Bovis Lend Lease to replace the former subcontractor John Galt, and a revised Implementation Plan was submitted to and approved by regulatory agencies.
 Repairs needed as a result of the August 18, 2007 fire to the building scaffolding and south hoist were completed along with shoring of certain building areas also as a result of fire damage.
 The building standpipe system was inspected and approved and an alarm system has been installed.
 There was removal of significant amounts of the building fire load during this quarter.
 The reinstallation of two fire egress stairwells was completed and the scaffold emergency egress system was updated in accordance with the revised Implementation Plan.
-Electrical work for emergency shutoff to the environmental fan system for New York Fire Department use began and is still in progress.
-Reconstruction of fire resistant hoist vestibules began and is still in progress. -- PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION -- Since the January 1, 2008, three electronic updates (E-Updates) were sent to subscribers to inform them of work or project updates regarding 130 Liberty Street.
+Electrical work for emergency shutoff to the environmental fan system for New York City Fire Department use is underway.
+Reconstruction of fire resistant hoist vestibules is also in progress. -- PUBLIC OUTREACH AND PARTICIPATION -- PUBLIC OUTREACH AND PARTICIPATION -- Since the January 1, 2008, five electronic updates (E-Updates) were sent to subscribers to inform them of work or project updates regarding 130 Liberty Street.
 On January 23, 2008 LMDC provided testimony at a hearing held by the New York City Council's Lower Manhattan Redevelopment Committee regarding the 130 Liberty project.
 On January 24, 2008 LMDC attended a public forum in Lower Manhattan and answered questions from residents and community members regarding recent progress at the building.
-Additionally LMDC has attended regular community meetings regarding 130 Liberty street hosted by NYS Assembly Speaker Sheldon Silver.
-These meetings are held every four to six weeks in the Speaker's Office, including one on February 29, 2008.
+Every month LMDC attends the Community Board 1, World Trade Center Redevelopment Committee meetings and provides an update on the 130 Liberty Street Project.
+LMDC announced in June that it would host a community update meeting on July 1, 2008 at LMDC.
+An invitation was sent to approximately 1,000 people and an advertisement regarding the meeting was placed in the local paper.
+LMDC has attended periodic community meetings regarding 130 Liberty Street hosted by NYS Assembly Speaker Sheldon Silver, on April 11, 2008 and May 30, 2008.